iLemonBr/4tl4sLobby/README.md

-# AtlasLobby
+# 4tl4sLobby
-AtlasLobby plugin with source released, edited version and tidys up by me.
+4tl4sLobby plugin with source released, edited version and tidys up by me.